Numerical valuation of European options under two-asset infinite-activity exponential L\'evy models: Abstract

 \section{Abstract}

 We propose a numerical method for the valuation of European-style options under two-asset infinite-activity exponential L{\'e}vy models.
 Our method extends the effective approach developed by \citet{wang2007} for the 1-dimensional case to the 2-dimensional setting and is applicable for general L{\'e}vy measures under mild assumptions.
 A tailored discretization of the non-local integral term is developed, which can be efficiently evaluated by means of the fast Fourier transform.
 For the temporal discretization, the semi-Lagrangian $\theta$-method is employed in a convenient splitting fashion, where the diffusion term is treated implicitly and the integral term is handled explicitly by a fixed-point iteration.
-Numerical experiments for put-on-the-average options under Normal Tempered Stable dynamics reveal favourable second-order convergence of our method whenever the exponential L{\'e}vy process has finite-variation.
+Numerical experiments for put-on-the-average options under Normal Tempered Stable dynamics reveal a favourable convergence behaviour of our method whenever the exponential L{\'e}vy process has finite-variation.
+In addition, a relevant theoretical convergence result for the discretization of the integral term is proved.